Brinsky/LFSR-Stream-Cipher-Kit/README.md

 ### Lfsr

-Perhaps the most important components of LSCK are the LFSRs represented by the Lfsr interface and its implementations.
-As with BitVector, LFSRs can be created from static methods in the LFSR interface, which will automatically select an appropriate implementation based on the size of the register:
+Perhaps the most important components of LSCK are the LFSRs represented by the `Lfsr` interface and its implementations.
+As with `BitVector`, LFSRs can be created from static methods in the LFSR interface, which will automatically select an appropriate implementation based on the size of the register:

 ```Java
 // Creates an Lfsr with taps specified by the first bit vector and initial fill specified by the second